oracle-livelabs/adb/shared/adb-create-clone-from-backup/adb-create-clone-from-backup.md

    ![Select Clone from a backup](images/select-clone-from-backup.png)

     >**Note:** Backups are created daily.
-In this lab environment, you may not yet have any backups listed if you recently created your Autonomous Database.
+In this lab environment, you may not yet have as many backups listed if you recently created your Autonomous AI Database.

-5. In the **Provide basic information for the Autonomous Database clone** section, specify the the required information to create the clone database.
+5. In the **Basic information for the Autonomous AI Database clone** section, specify the the required information to create the clone database.
     * **Choose your preferred region:** Accept the default, which is your current region.
     * **Create in compartment:** Select a compartment to which you have access. *Important: If you are running this workshop in a LiveLabs hosted (green button) environment, select the compartment that was assigned to your reservation*.
     * **Display name:** Accept the default display name.